 Led by School Director Darleen Callaghan and MCB Artistic Director Lourdes Lopez, the School’s renowned faculty, comprehensive syllabus and state-of-the-art facilities comprise the region’s premier center for dance education.

-The Company’s repertoire has 98 ballets, including a number of world premieres such as Liam Scarlett’s Viscera and Euphotic, Alexei Ratmansky’s Symphonic Dances and Justin Peck’s Chutes and Ladders.
+The Company’s repertoire has 98 ballets, including a number of world premieres such as Liam Scarlett’s Viscera and Euphotic, Alexei Ratmansky’s Symphonic Dances and Justin Peck’s Chutes and Ladders and Heatscape.

 The dancers of MCB are an international corps.
 Currently, more than half of the Company are graduates of the Miami City Ballet School.